Saketh1196/Image_Classification/README.md

 iv.
 Imported necessary modules from the keras library for the project

 ````
+from keras.models import Sequential
+from keras.layers import Dense
+from keras.layers import Dropout
+from keras.layers import Flatten
+from keras.constraints import maxnorm
+from keras.optimizers import adam_v2
+from keras.layers.convolutional import Conv2D
+from keras.layers.convolutional import MaxPooling2D
+from keras.utils import np_utils
 ````

-iii.
+v.
+One hot encoding is performed on the target class.
+It is done to get a better prediction.
+The categorical values are first mapped to integer values and then each integer value is represented as a binary vector.

+vi.
 A neural network is defined to train the dataset containing images.
-  1. The input layer for the network is of the shape 28*28.
+  a.
+The input layer to the network is of size 32*32

-  2. One hidden layer of size 128 neurons are used along with the activation function 'Relu'.
-If the computed value is negative then the result would be 0 and if the computed value is positive then the output value is 1.

-  3. The output layer is defined with a size of 10 neurons.

-iv.
+  b.
+Different types of hidden layers like Conv2D, MaxPooling, Dense, Dropout layers are used with different size of neurons.

+  c.
+The activation functions used are relu and Softmax

+vii.
 Now the model is compiled with adam optimizer and the accuracy and losses are calculated.

+v.

 v.
 Accuracy and losses are calculated by training the model with epoch (1 epoch is one set of Forward and Backward propagation).